 Newsletters and email marketing can be really good for bloggers when done right!
 The best travel bloggers know they need to keep connected with their audience.
 Email marketing software is invaluable to successful blogs for a few reasons:

 Remind readers to check back for posts they may have missed.
 Some software supports RSS feeds, which is a big bonus.
-You can choose to update them one post at time, or after every few.
+You can choose to update them one post at a time, or after every few.

 It Tailors the Experience to Individual Readers: